Web Design Trends: Why Do All Websites Look The Same?

 You know the style, large full width background image or video in the header, overlaid text, followed by a block of short text, and then the obligatory icon columns.
 I’m not saying it’s bad, in fact some of the sites above are quite beautiful, and work well.

 The question is around why these websites have such a similar layout and visual style.
-I love this site which explains the aesthetic perfectly.

 So now we know the What, let’s look at the Why.
 I don’t think there’s any one reason, but rather a combination of the below.